jpbast/news-aggregator/README.md

 To enhance performance and user experience, infinite scrolling has been implemented.
 More news will load as the user scrolls down the page.

+## Limitations

+Due to the restrictions of the free API accounts, there are a few limitations in the app:

+- Article Age: You cannot retrieve articles older than one month.
+As a result, the Start Date filter is limited to dates from no more than one month ago.

+- Pagination: The pagination is limited, so even with infinite scrolling, you may not be able to load a large number of articles.
+This is due to the constraints imposed by the APIs.

 ## Data Handling

 All news articles are retrieved from three different APIs: